TanStack/table/README.md

 The order and usage of plugin hooks must follow [The Laws of Hooks](TODO), just like any other custom hook.
 They must always be unconditionally called in the same order.

-**Note: In the event that you want to programmatically enable or disable plugin hooks, most of them provide options to disable their functionality, eg. `options.disableSorting`**
+> **NOTE: In the event that you want to programmatically enable or disable plugin hooks, most of them provide options to disable their functionality, eg. `options.disableSorting`**

 ### Option Memoization